maykar/plex_assistant/README.md

 "star trek":"star trek the next generation"
 ```

-And yet another use would be to improve translations, for example: If there is a feminine and masculine way to say something in your language you can now add those variations.
+And yet another use would be to improve translations, for example: If there are feminine and masculine variations for your language you can now add those variations.

 ## Start Scripts